Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

 where $f_{\rm{Edd}}$ is the Eddington ratio, $m_{\rm P}$ the proton mass, $\sigma_{\rm T}$ the Thomson cross section, and $\eta = 0.1$ the radiative efficiency \citep[see, e.g.][]{2004marconi}.
 Typical values for $f_{\rm{Edd}}$ in active galactic nuclei at $z\sim 2$ range from $ 10^{-3}$ to $ 1$, peaked around the commonly assumed value of $\sim 10^{-1}$ \citep[see, e.g.][]{2015suh}.
 Larger Eddington ratios are thought to be common at higher redshifts \citep[][]{2010willott}.

-The presence of a third body can induce \textbf{tidal fields} and/or \textbf{linear accelerations} that affect the orbit of the inner binary.
-The third body in a hierarchical triplet can introduce a tidal distortion term $E_{\rm t}$ which modifies the source's binding energy $E_{\rm b}$ \citep[see, e.g.][for a PN treatment of the three-body problem]{2021will}.
+The {gravitational influence} of a third body can induce \textbf{tidal fields} and/or \textbf{linear accelerations} that affect the orbit of the inner binary {and can produce subtle modifications to the source's GW emission \citep[see, e.g.][]{2017Bonetti,2019alejandro,2019randall,2021alejandro,2022liu,2022xuan} }. {As in the rest of this work, we will limit our analysis to the lowest-order effect on the inner binary's frequency evolution and also assume that the latter is the sole source of GWs.
+In a hierarchical triplet, the average effect of the third body is to induce} a tidal term $E_{\rm t}$ which modifies the {inner binary's} binding energy $E_{\rm b}$ \citep[see, e.g.][for a {recent} PN treatment of the three-body problem]{2021will}.
 Dimensionally, the ratio between the energies reads

 where $a$ is the inner binary's separation, $r \gg a$ is the distance to the third body, $m_3$ its mass, and $B$ is a dimensionless pre-factor of order unity that depends on the configuration of the system, which we set equal to one.
 As shown in \cite{2021ii2}, the tidal term affects the inspiral rate of the inner binary by a factor proportional to $E_{\rm t}/E_{\rm b}$, modifying its frequency evolution: